Studying with us in 2021/22

-Our programme matches the needs of industry, based on real-life building practice, building pathology, construction technology, and the legal framework for industry, risk management and building surveying practice.
+Our Building Surveying course matches the needs of industry, based on real-life building practice, building pathology, construction technology, and the legal framework for industry, risk management and building surveying practice.

 During this course, you will develop a range of academic and technical skills relevant to the building surveying profession.
 As in industry itself, this course demands a broad range of technical and creative skills.

-Our course is fundamentally based upon the core competencies which are outlined by our accrediting partner, RICS, which gives you a good foundation for your future career.
+Our course is fundamentally based upon the core competencies which are outlined by our accrediting partners, RICS and CIOB, which gives you a good foundation for your future career.
 We focus on the core technical knowledge, such as building pathology, construction technology and sustainability, as well as the legal framework knowledge required for a career in building surveying.

 We also believe that as the industry changes and adopts new approaches, we also, working with our industry partners, should give our students the opportunity to learn about the innovative changes which are impacting the industry today.

-The course aims to produce building surveyors with a well-rounded ability to mix technical, creative and business skills, ready to join an equally fast-moving built environment.
+The BSc Building Surveying degree aims to produce building surveyors with a well-rounded ability to mix technical, creative and business skills, ready to join an equally fast-moving built environment.
 You will therefore be industry-ready and can look forward to a fulfilling and enjoyable career as a building surveyor.

 Are you planning to study an undergraduate degree course in a Built Environment subject?
 If so, you may be eligible for grant funding of up to £9,500 to help you during your studies at Birmingham City University.